ImagingInformatics/hackathon-grand/README.md

 [cornerstone library](https://github.com/chafey/cornerstone) for client side rendering which should make it easier to hack new imaging specific functionality.

+I created a [blog post](http://chafey.blogspot.com/2015/04/siim-2015-hackathon-grand-challenge.html) about how I built this project that should help explain how things work a bit.

 Want to make this project better?
 Here are some things we could use help on:

 * Visual Appearance - no effort has been put into the visual design - feel free to make it look better!
 Just make sure